TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/README.md

 ## Introduction
-This application will be live from July 17th to July 31st at 11:59 PM EST.

 These challenges are meant to test your ability in a variety of topics, such as programming, debugging, and documenting code.

 Each application varies in their expected time length.
 Overall, all of these